iLuvGeoAI/LowAlt-GPT/README.md

 # **LowAlt-GPT: A Multimodal Large Language Foundation Model for UAV Scene Vision-Language Understanding**

-The research data for the English version will be released progressively.
+The research data will be released progressively.